12 January 2014

 |stoneware dish with underglaze and glaze|

-My mum was initially perplexed by the headspace project!
+My mum was initially perplexed by the headspace project.
 Every night I would email my latest creation, and in return I would receive varying responses from... "what?" to "ooooh".
 Over time, she became somewhat enamored by them, and was bitterly disappointed when her emails pretty much ceased altogether in August.
-She wanted something, a calendar or poster, with all of them clustered together, so I made this A3 poster for her for Xmas, which inlcudes a selection of the heads that best worked at a much smaller scale.
+She wanted something, a calendar or poster, with all of them clustered together.
+So I made this A3 poster for her for Xmas which inlcudes a selection of the heads that best worked at a much smaller scale.
 She seemed to like it!
-I can't really imagine anyone else wanting one, but just in case, it's now available in my Esty shop!
+I can't really imagine anyone else wanting one, but just in case, it's now available in my Esty shop.

 15 December 2013

 There's no surprise that the daily headspace project kinda came to a grinding halt quite some time ago!
 I'm still pretty chuffed I kept it up for so long, especially since I'm not a natural creature of habit.
-The festival was also an incredibly demanding one this year, so maintaining momentum during this time was a major coup!
+The festival was also an incredibly demanding one this year, so maintaining momentum was a major coup.
 It's been a great project where I have unabashedly explored a whole host of styles and mediums, and I still intend to keep adding to it every now and again... like now.

 It's been an odd second half of the year.
 With lots of spare time alone, creative production has been essentially non existent.
 Every few years I find myself going through an extended period of 'hybernation'.
 A very personal admission, but one I think many creatives may understand from their own experience, and so, worthy of attention.
 When life seems to evoke a degree of change, time out is somehow a necessary evil to try and recharge, build momentum, or just gain plain ol breathing space for the next phase.

-One of the absolute positives of this period, was that I completed a hand building ceramic short course at the fabulous Northcote Pottery (which is actually in East Brunswick off Lygon Street)... that I LOVED!
+One of the absolute positives of this period, was that I completed a hand building ceramic short course at the fabulous Northcote Pottery (which is actually in East Brunswick off Lygon Street)... that I loved.
 It was certainly far more challenging than I ever would have thought, and I have a looong way to go re building skills and concepts.
 But this little guy came out of a pinch pot session, and, well, he's rather lovely.